View allNext

 • Information on school zoning

-• Demographic details about households like income, age, education, ethnicity, housing, and jobs
+• Demographic details about households, including income, age, education, ethnicity, housing, and employment

-• A fee is required for access to Market Analysis, Title & Planning Report
+• Paid access to Market Analysis, Title and Planning reports

-While the ranges and estimates from these sites were mostly similar, there were some differences.
-This is normal because each site uses its own methods and data to figure this out.
+That said, the estimates are still helpful as a starting point.
+In our testing, PropertyValue typically showed the smallest range, followed by homes.co.nz and OneRoof.
+The figures from the four sites were broadly similar, though there were some differences because each platform uses its own methodology and data sources.
 Valuing a property is not an exact science.

 To get a more accurate rebuild cost estimate:

-• Use online rebuild cost calculators from insurance providers
+• Use online rebuild cost calculators provided by insurance providers

 • Get a professional valuation if you’re unsure